wuzihao051119/NanonisController/README.md

 ## Installing

-Precompiled packages are available for Window (64 bits) on the [Release page](https://github.com/wuzihao051119/NanonisController/releases).
+Precompiled packages are available for Windows (64 bits) on the [Release page](https://github.com/wuzihao051119/NanonisController/releases).

 ## Compiling (MSVC only now)